 As a team member who takes card payments, you have a responsibility to carry out your work according to procedures and University policy regarding PCI DSS.
 By doing this you are protecting your customer’s data from theft, protecting the University from the consequences of a data security breach, and protecting yourself in the event of a breach.

-If you are concerned that a process may not be secure, and may put cardholder data at risk, you have an obligation to report this to your manager or the PCI DSS Team, email PCIDSS@hope.ac.uk.
+If you are concerned that a process may not be secure, and may put cardholder data at risk, you have an obligation to report this to your manager or the PCI DSS Team.

 How does PCI DSS relate to what I do?